 When your state requires that you carry some sort of insurance for your car, they’re usually looking for liability insurance.
 In the event that you are in a car accident and the police decide it is your fault, liability insurance covers the cost of repairing any property damaged in the crash (such as cars or buildings), as well as the medical bills from resulting injuries.
 Most states have a minimum requirement for liability insurance coverage that you absolutely must have.

-However, it usually makes sense to go beyond that minimum requirement if you can afford it.
+However, it usually makes sense to go beyond that minimum requirement if you can afford the payment.
 That’s because you are personally responsible for any claims that exceed your coverage’s upper limit.
-In the event that you are in an accident, you don’t want to run the risk of having to pay a significant amount of money out of pocket.
-How much liability insurance you need depends: if you have a lot of assets to protect, it’s more important to have higher levels of coverage.
+In the event that you are in an accident, you don’t want to run the risk of having to pay a significant amount of money out of your own pocket.
+How much liability insurance you need depends on whether you have a lot of assets to protect, as it is more important to have higher levels of coverage just in case of a catastrophe.

 2. Collision Insurance

 The biggest problem with carrying only liability insurance is that if there is an accident, you may wind up without the money to repair your own vehicle.
 A collision insurance policy makes it so that someone else — your insurer — will pay for the repairs to your car.
 If your car is totaled in an accident, a collision insurance policy will pay out the value of your car.
-While it won’t pay the value of your car when it was new, it will pay approximately what the car was worth before the accident.
+While the payout won’t cover for a brand new vehicle, the sum will equal approximately what the car was worth before the accident.

 Collision insurance isn’t a must-have, as far as insurance goes.
 If your car is older, it may not be worth paying for insurance, especially if you can work on saving up enough to replace the car if necessary.
 If you have a good-sized emergency fund, you may be safe without collision insurance.
 If you’ve chosen a more expensive car or your car is relatively new, however, collision insurance can help you sleep much better at night.